Yasser212/symfonyBlog/README.md

 ## Step 4: Image Management with Forms

-This is the core of the tutorial, focusing on uploading, validating, storing, and displaying images in multiple sizes.
+This is the core of the project, focusing on uploading, validating, storing, and displaying images in multiple sizes.

 ### Configure VichUploaderBundle
 Edit `config/packages/vich_uploader.yaml`: